 Risk of Suicide

-According to the CDC, each year more than 41,000 individuals take their own life, leaving behind thousands of friends and family members to navigate the tragedy of their loss.
-Suicide is the 10th leading cause of death among adults in the U.S. and the 3rd leading cause of death among people aged 10-24.
+According to the CDC, each year more than 41,000 individuals die by suicide, leaving behind thousands of friends and family members to navigate the tragedy of their loss.
+Suicide is the 10th leading cause of death among adults in the U.S. and the 2nd leading cause of death among people aged 10-24; these rates are increasing.

 Know the Warning Signs